-- To quickly start developing Hololens apps you can clone a base Unity3D project from our Git.
+- To quickly start developing HoloLens apps you can clone a base Unity3D project from our Git.

 The project includes Microsoft's HoloToolkit, a collection of scripts and components intended to accelerate the development of holographic applications targeting Windows Holographic.
-It includes a handful of assets that act as building blocks and the foundation for HoloLens development, you can always tune up this implementations or make your own using the HoloLens API.
+It includes a handful of assets that act as building blocks and the foundation for HoloLens development, you can always tune up this implementation or make your own using the HoloLens API.

 - After cloning the base project, open the root cloned folder with Unity.